 Why did I receive this Proxy Statement?

-You have received these proxy materials because Raymond James's Board of Directors is soliciting your proxy to vote your shares at the Annual Meeting on February 16, 2017.
+You have received these proxy materials because Raymond James's Board of Directors is soliciting your proxy to vote your shares at the Annual Meeting on February 22, 2018.
 This proxy statement includes information that is designed to assist you in voting your shares and information that we are required to provide to you under the rules of the Securities and Exchange Commission ("SEC").
-On January 10, 2017, we mailed this proxy statement to shareholders of record as of the close of business on December 21, 2016 ("Record Date").
+On January 8, 2018, we mailed this proxy statement to shareholders of record as of the close of business on December 18, 2017 ("Record Date").

 What is a proxy?

 A "proxy" is a written authorization from you to another person that allows such person (the "proxy holder") to vote your shares on your behalf.
-The Board of Directors is asking you to allow any of the following persons to vote your shares at the Annual Meeting: Thomas A. James, Chairman of the Board of Directors and Paul C. Reilly, Chief Executive Officer.
+The Board of Directors is asking you to allow any of the following persons to vote your shares at the Annual Meeting: Paul C. Reilly, Chairman and Chief Executive Officer, and Thomas A. James, Chairman Emeritus.

 Who is entitled to vote?

 Each Raymond James shareholder of record on the Record Date for the Annual Meeting is entitled to attend and vote at the Annual Meeting.

 What is the difference between holding shares as a shareholder "of record" and as a "beneficial owner"?

-Shareholders of Record.
-You are a shareholder of record if at the close of business on the Record Date your shares were registered directly in your name with Computershare, our transfer agent.
-Beneficial Owner.
+- Shareholders of Record.
+You are a shareholder of record if at the close of business on the Record Date your shares were registered directly in your name with Computershare, our transfer agent. - Beneficial Owner.
 You are a beneficial owner if at the close of business on the Record Date your shares were held by a brokerage firm or other nominee and not in your name.
 Being a beneficial owner means that, like most of our shareholders, your shares are held in "street name."
 As the beneficial owner, you have the right to direct your broker or nominee how to vote your shares by following the voting instructions your broker or other nominee provides.
 If you do not provide your broker or nominee with instructions on how to vote your shares, your broker or nominee will be able to vote your shares with respect to some of the proposals, but not all.
-Please see "What if I return a signed proxy or voting instruction card, but do not specify how my shares are to be voted ?" for additional information.
-Raymond James has requested banks, brokerage firms and other nominees who hold Raymond James shares on behalf of beneficial owners of the shares as of the close of business on the Record Date to pay the reasonable expenses of the banks, brokerage firms and other nominees for forwarding these materials.
+Please see "What if I return a signed proxy or voting instruction card, but do not specify how my shares are to be voted?" for additional information. - Raymond James has requested banks, brokerage firms and other nominees who hold Raymond James shares on behalf of beneficial owners of the shares as of the close of business on the Record Date to forward proxy materials to those beneficial owners.
+Raymond James has agreed to pay the reasonable expenses of the banks, brokerage firms and other nominees for forwarding these materials.

 How many votes do I have?

 Every holder of a share of common stock on the Record Date will be entitled to one vote per share for each Director to be elected at the Annual Meeting and to one vote per share on each other matter presented at the Annual Meeting.
-On the Record Date there were 143,286,459 shares outstanding and entitled to vote at the Annual Meeting.
+On the Record Date there were 145,433,833 shares outstanding and entitled to vote at the Annual Meeting.